-Ornate Rainbowfish are relatively popular amongst hobbyists as they are very peaceful, a decent size and reasonably hardy as they can adapt to various water conditions.
+The enchanting rare Ornate Rainbowfish, Rhadinocentrus ornatus, is relatively popular amongst hobbyists as they are very peaceful, decent-sized, and reasonably hardy as they can adapt to various water conditions.

-You can keep Ornate Rainbowfish in a well-planted species only aquarium, or you can house them with other small and non-aggressive fish in a community aquarium.
-However, it would be better if you did not keep them with boisterous or aggressive species as they will have difficulty fending for themselves.
+You can keep Ornate Rainbowfish in a well-planted species-only aquarium or house them with other small and non-aggressive fish in a community aquarium.
+However, please do not keep them with boisterous or aggressive species as they will have difficulty fending for themselves.

 Like other Rainbowfish, these can be pretty skittish and do much better when kept in a shoal of 6 or more as this will encourage the males to display their best colours when they are in the company of their species.

-The Ornate Rainbowfish has a small, slender and somewhat elongated body that is semi-transparent, and they possess two rows of black scales along the middle of their flanks.
-In addition, they have pearlescent scales above the lateral line and just below the dorsal fin; these can be either metallic light blue or red.
+Small, slender, and somewhat elongated, the Ornate Rainbowfish has two rows of black scales along the middle of its flanks.
+Moreover, they have metallic light blue or red iridescent scales above the lateral line and below the dorsal fin.

 |Scientific Name||Rhadinocentrus ornatus|

 |Other Names||soft-spined sunfish|